 World War 2 Map of Europe Activity

-Though they may understand this in theory, it is easier to comprehend visually.
+Though students may understand this in theory, it is easier to comprehend visually.

 Since most of us obviously don’t have the luxury of taking a field trip all over Europe with our students in tow each year, it is important to find a way to do this that will be effective and easily implemented in the classroom.